software-mansion/protostar/website/docs/tutorials/guides/deploying.md

 - [Deploying a contract by another contract](https://www.cairo-lang.org/docs/hello_starknet/deploying_from_contracts.html?highlight=class%20hash)

 ## Declaring a contract

-StarkNet separates contracts into classes and instances.
+StarkNet provides a distinction between contract class and instance.
 To create a new contract, you need to:
-1. declare a class
+1. Declare a contract
-2. call the deploy syscall with the `class_hash` from the declare transaction as an argument
+2. Use the deploy syscall with the `class_hash` from the declare transaction as an argument
    ```cairo
    from starkware.starknet.common.syscalls import deploy
    ```